caiguanhao/baidu-maps-coord-utils/README.md

     $ bash addr2geo.sh 广州塔
       .=UOqMLBsMwqPA;

+### Address to point

+Returns the point directly *and fuzzily*.
+Note that the script will sometimes return nothing if address is too short (for example, address without the name of the city).
+If the address is too long or does not exist, it will return a nearby point.

+    $ bash addr2point.sh 广州塔
+      12616023.37, 2628610.59

 ## GEO string to point

 The argument supports GEO string with only one point.
 For those strings with multiple points, you may either use Baidu's [JavaScript functions](http://api.map.baidu.com/getmodules?v=1.2&mod=scommon) to convert them or split the string by ';' and treat each part as an argument to this script.